GraphDatabaseExperiments/eFD_experiments/README.md

 - images illustrating the experiments on graph datasets
 - files and instructions on how to replicate experiments

-For a detailed manual on how to replicate the experiments please see the [step by step guide](https://github.com/GraphDatabaseExperiments/normalization_experiments/tree/main/experiments_manual).
+For a detailed manual on how to replicate the experiments please see the [step by step guide](https://github.com/GraphDatabaseExperiments/normalization_experiments/tree/main/experiments_manual) found in the experiments manual folder.

 ## Preliminaries: